 It may not be the most fun wedding task in the world but it’s a really important one.
 You have the most gorgeous engagement ring on your finger and it’s good sense to protect it just in case anything happens.
 If you’ve ever tried to fish a ring out a plug hole, you’ll know what we mean!

-Your partner may have already taken out wedding insurance when purchasing the ring but, if not, then it’s worth looking in to separate jewellery insurance, which covers accidental damage like losing a stone, or speaking to your insurance provider about adding the ring to your home contents policy.
+Your partner may have already taken out wedding insurance when purchasing the ring but, if not, then it’s worth looking in to separate jewellery insurance, which covers accidental damage like losing a stone.
+You could also speak to your insurance provider about adding the ring to your home contents policy.
 To make any claim easier, take photos of your ring and keep valuation documents safe.

-Check out our Pinterest account for plenty of inspiration.
+Check out Hitched's Pinterest account for plenty of inspiration.

 Whether it’s excel spreadsheets, a physical wedding planning notebook or an online planner – you need to choose your source of organisation.
 An organised bride is a happy bride and channelling your inner Monica is totally normal for brides-to-be.

 Here at Hitched we have plenty of wedding planning tools that keep all your organising in one place and are accessible whenever and wherever you’re online.
 From tickable to-do lists to online budget and seating planners, our tools will help make your planning as stress-free as possible.

 Although you’re still in the early stages of your engagement, it’s worth thinking about what you can afford and want to spend on your wedding.
 By deciding on a wedding budget, it can give you an idea of how much you’re planning to save and what period of time you want to do it over.
 It’s a good time to broach the subject of how much your parents might contribute, if that’s something they are willing to do.